Name: Electric Forest Music Festival

 Art: The art at Electric Forest is nothing short of fantastic.
 The entire venue is a decorated to the nines and turns any journey across the property into an adventure.
 Along with art installations, you’ll also find performance art troupes roaming the property and interacting with the crowd.
 These troops are a great addition to the experience.
 They make you feel like you’re living in a fairy-tale world similar to Alice In Wonderland.

-Greening: Electric Forest does a great job of encouraging green behaviour by creating programs to reward attendees for picking up trash inside the venue.
+Greening: Electric Forest does a great job of encouraging green behavior by creating programs to reward attendees for picking up trash inside the venue.
 The festival also has a strong voice on social media and posts signs inside the venue encouraging attendees to pick up after themselves.
 This combination has created a loyal crowd that gets a little cleaner every year.
 PROGRESS!!
 But while there’s been improvement, there is still a long way to go.
 I’d like to see Electric Forest put programs in place next year that help attendees recycle in the campground, and as a group at the end of each show.

 Crowd: This is a tough one.
 The Electric Forest crowd is great overall.
 Most attendees are amazing people who produce great vibes and know how to festival.
 On the flip side, there is a strong population of 18-20 year olds who have never been to a festival and get way too messed up on whatever substances they come across.